July 18: Red Wings sign Bowman for two more years as coach

 THIS DATE IN HISTORY: July 18

 1997: Two months after winning the Stanley Cup for the first time in 42 years, the Detroit Red Wings make two moves that will help them win three more in the next 11: They sign Scotty Bowman to a two-year contract to remain as coach and promote Ken Holland to general manager after three years as assistant GM.

 Bowman guides the Red Wings to the Cup again in 1998 and wins his NHL-record ninth championship as a coach in 2002.
 After the final buzzer, he puts on his skates and takes the Cup for a lap around the ice.
 It's Bowman's last act before retiring as the holder of NHL records for wins and championships by a coach.

 The Red Wings continue to thrive under Holland, winning the Stanley Cup three times (1998, 2002, 2008), the Presidents' Trophy four times (2002, 2004, 2006, 2008) and extending their streak of consecutive appearances in the Stanley Cup Playoffs to 25 years before they fail to qualify in 2016-17.

 Video: Memories: Scotty Bowman's 1,000th win as head coach

 1943: Don Awrey, a longtime NHL defenseman and two-time Stanley Cup champion, is born in Kitchener, Ontario.
-Awrey joins the Boston Bruins in time to play 16 games as a 20-year-old in 1963-64, and he's a key part of Boston's Stanley Cup-winning teams in 1970 and 1972.
+Awrey joins the Boston Bruins in time to play 16 games as a 20-year-old in 1963-64, and he's a key part of Boston's Cup-winning teams in 1970 and 1972.
 Boston trades him to the St. Louis Blues prior to the start of the 1973-74 season, and he plays for four more teams before retiring after 1978-79 with 189 points (31 goals, 158 assists) in 979 NHL games.